 - Women Entrepreneurship Strategy (WES)

-Established in 2005, the City of Greater Sudbury’s Arts and Culture Grant Program stimulates the growth and development of this important economic sector, increases its potential to attract and retain a talented and creative workforce and is an investment in the quality of life for all residents.
+Established in 2005, the City of Greater Sudbury’s Arts and Culture Grant Program stimulates the growth and development of this important sector, increases its potential to attract and retain a talented and creative workforce and is an investment in the quality of life for all residents.

 The Northern Ontario Heritage Fund Corporation (NOHFC) offers incentive programs and financial assistance to projects that stabilize and foster economic growth and diversification in Northern Ontario.